rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/0fbaf936-2e4d-40b3-a57d-fa4ad330b795)

-- entries gives access to the key and value derivations.
+- entries gives access to the key- and value- derived attributes.
   These will unnest the map and project the key and/or value.
-Like array elements and element indices, the key and value derivations of the same map attribute are not independent but unrolled together.
+Like array elements and element indices, the key- and value- derived attributes of the same map attribute are not independent but unrolled together.
 - entry count: the number of entries in the map
 - keyset: the (sorted) list of keys.